mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 ![](Scalable_Demand_Forecasting_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

-Above plot confirms positive BIAS in Netherlands and Denmark and negative BIAS in UK over majority of test horizon.
+Above plot confirms negative BIAS in Netherlands and Denmark and presence of positive BIAS in UK over majority of test horizon. <br/>
 Errors in other market oscillate around 0, which indicates that there’s no major problem with BIAS.<br/>

-Selection of model reducing BIAS is not possible in modeltime library simply because we’re restricted by available metrics.<br/> We can however create custom metrics with a help of yardstick library which provides a standard template for this.
-To present this functionality, we’ll build a few simple BIAS-oriented metrics and some other demand forecasting accuracy-oriented metrics.
+Evaluation of models from BIAS perspective is not possible in modeltime library simply because we’re restricted by available metrics.<br/> We can however create custom metrics with a help of yardstick library which provides a standard template for this.
+To present this functionality, we’ll build a few simple BIAS-oriented metrics and accuracy-oriented metrics to invest forecast precision.

-We’ll create 4 metrics following same steps:<br/>
+We’ll create 5 metrics following same steps (described through comments):<br/>

-1.  tracking signal - arithmetic sum of errors divided by mean absolute deviation (error); this is approach described in APICS CPIM.
+1.  tracking signal - arithmetic sum of errors divided by mean absolute deviation (error); this is approach described in APICS CPIM;
+    acceptable value depends on decision-makers.

 ``` r
 # first step is to create vector version of function